inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/extensions.md

 invenio-cli packages install path/to/your/extension
 ```

-When you are ready to go in production, add the extension to your Pipfile e.g. `pipenv install my-subjects-extension` if you've open-sourced it.
-The command `invenio-cli packages install path/to/your/extension` doesn't add it to your Pipfile as of writing.
+When you are ready to go in production, add the extension to your project file e.g. `uv add my-subjects-extension` (or `pipenv install my-subjects-extension`) if you've open-sourced it.
+The command `invenio-cli packages install path/to/your/extension` doesn't add it to your project file (`pyproject.toml` or `Pipfile`) as of writing.

 For controlled vocabulary extensions like ours, we need to load the terms in the database and Elasticsearch to see them.
-Run at the top-level of your instance directory:
+Run at the top-level of your instance directory (precede by `uv run` or `pipenv run` as appropriate):

 ```
-pipenv run invenio rdm-records fixtures
+invenio rdm-records fixtures
 ```

 This will load all new controlled vocabularies not already present in your database.
 This process actually queues the loading for